Skip to content

 © iCloud

-To anyone who hasn’t used iCloud, this might come as a surprise.
-However, users often search for iCloud alternatives because this cloud storage service is rather slow.
-Coming from Apple, you’d expect flagship performance but in reality, its upload and download speeds are on the disappointing side.
+To anyone who hasn’t used iCloud, this may come as a surprise.
+However, users often search for iCloud alternatives because this cloud storage service is slow.
+Coming from Apple, you’d expect flagship performance, but its transfer speeds are snail-like.
+In our tests, uploads were actually fast, but not the fastest.

-iCloud is for some reason slow, despite offering data servers in multiple locations on the planet like Denmark, Nevada, Arizona, and China.
-On top of that, as you can expect, iCloud is more expensive than its better rivals.
-The 2 TB plan costs $11.99, for example.
+Download speeds were on the slower side, especially for larger media files. iCloud is, for some reason, slow, despite offering data servers in multiple locations on the planet, like Denmark, Nevada, Arizona, and China.
+On top of that, iCloud is expectedly pricey, with the 2 TB plan at $9.99 monthly (no commitment).

 That’s why we recommend pCloud instead.
 As the fastest cloud storage service, it will serve you well on all platforms.
-Thus, if you have a Mac and an Android phone, both of these systems can benefit and exchange files effortlessly through pCloud’s robust infrastructure.
+Even if you have a Mac or an iPhone, pCloud will let you take full advantage of it.

 Sync.com